 Workers’ Compensation Subrogation

 Discussion of how to investigate a claim involving machinery and/or a third party.
-Investigation includes photographs, securing documentation, and related tasks.
+Investigation includes reviewing photographs, securing documentation, and performing related tasks.
 Discussion of sick building syndrome and indoor air quality can be included.

 Discussion of the investigation of these types of claims including photographs, codes, lighting conditions, and involvement of possible codefendants.